Kansas NARR State Affiliate | Recovery Housing Certification Guide

 Some operators explore relationships with affiliates in neighboring states:

-- Missouri Association of Recovery Residences: Regional training opportunities (particularly relevant for Kansas City metro area)
+- Missouri Coalition of Recovery Support Providers (MCRSP): Regional training opportunities (particularly relevant for Kansas City metro area)

-- Colorado Association of Recovery Residences (CARR): May provide guidance and resources
+- Colorado Agency for Recovery Residences (CARR): May provide guidance and resources

 - Oklahoma affiliates: Potential for cross-state networking